sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### Central Administration is no longer provisioned on all servers by default
 <a name="access"> </a>

 SharePoint Server 2016 Central Administration is now provisioned on the first server in a farm by default when using the SharePoint Products Configuration Wizard.
-Central Administration isn't provisioned on additional servers in a farm by default.
+Central Administration isn't provisioned on other servers in a farm by default.

 You can provision or unprovision Central Administration on individual servers in a farm, no matter what the server role is by using the following methods: